aygame101/Project-Epitech-DOP-603/README.md

 ## Gestion Avancement du Projet
+🔴 To do
+🟠 In progress
+🟢 Done
 | Avancement | Tâches |
 | :--------- |:------ |
 | 🔴 To do | Le déploiement du Result est OK |